htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

    to look.
 You do this with the ``CONSOLE_DEVICES`` :index:`CONSOLE_DEVICES` entry in the condor_startd section of the configuration file.
 On most platforms, reasonable defaults are provided.
-For example, the default device for the mouse is ’mouse’, since most installations have a soft link from ``/dev/mouse`` that points to the right device (such as ``tty00`` if you have a serial mouse, ``psaux`` if you have a PS/2 bus mouse, etc).
-If you do not have a ``/dev/mouse`` link, you should either create one (you will be glad you did), or change the ``CONSOLE_DEVICES`` entry in HTCondor’s configuration file.
-This entry is a comma separated list, so you can have any devices in ``/dev`` count as ’console devices’ and activity will be reported in the condor_startd’s ClassAd as ``ConsoleIdleTime``.
+For example, the default device for the mouse is 'mouse', since most installations have a soft link from ``/dev/mouse`` that points to the right device (such as ``tty00`` if you have a serial mouse, ``psaux`` if you have a PS/2 bus mouse, etc).
+If you do not have a ``/dev/mouse`` link, you should either create one (you will be glad you did), or change the ``CONSOLE_DEVICES`` entry in HTCondor's configuration file.
+This entry is a comma separated list, so you can have any devices in ``/dev`` count as 'console devices' and activity will be reported in the condor_startd's ClassAd as ``ConsoleIdleTime``.

 #.
 (Linux only) HTCondor needs to be able to find the ``utmp`` file.